 Online live lectures:

 Participants and instructors are located all over the world.
 The preferred approach is for you to participate during the live lectures online.
-Alternately, each lecture will become available to be downloaded via ISBT Education so that you can access the content at times that works best for you or if your internet connection speed requires you to download the material.
+Alternately, each lecture will become available to be downloaded via the I TRY IT group are of the ISBT website so that you can access the content at times that works best for you or if your internet connection speed requires you to download the material.

 Attending the live lectures is the most certain way for you to learn the content and be able to ask questions to improve your depth of knowledge.
 We will be using Zoom™ for course lectures.